 The accusations that certain unnamed Russian officials conspired with Trump and his top campaign aides to steal the 2016 election isn’t going away anytime soon.
 That’s the way Trump’s enemies like it.
 Last Friday, the Democratic National Committee sued the campaign and several aides in Manhattan federal court.
-That’s also the intent of special counsel Robert Mueller, who isn’t as objective as his public utterances would suggest.
+That’s also the intent of Special Counsel Robert Mueller, who isn’t as objective as his public utterances would suggest.
 Of his team of 13 prosecutors, all are Democrats.
-And he reportedly has subpoenaed records of the Trump Organization, a sign that he intends to dig into the personal finances of President Trump and his family.
+And he reportedly has subpoenaed records of the Trump Organization, an almost sure sign that he intends to dig into the personal finances of President Trump and his family.

 Mueller has a not-so-secret partner in this endeavor in former FBI Director (and Mueller’s successor), James Comey, fired by President Trump last May.
 Comey has released a new autobiography, A Higher Loyalty: Truth, Lies, and Leadership, which, in the current context, suggests the author wants to be known as an ethical titan.
 Comey believes that he is saving the nation from darkness by allowing President Trump to remain in the White House.
 In a recent interview with ABC-TV’s 20/20, he called Trump “morally unfit” to hold public office.
 Yet Comey appears to have credibility issues of his own.
 The president’s personal attorney, Marc Kasowitz, last June announced that he has strong evidence that Comey had leaked “privileged communications” and may have committed perjury in testimony before the Senate Intelligence Committee.